All.Can Argentina was accepted by the All.Can international steering committee in July 2019.

 Action was designed to be implemented in small cities along the countries.
 We had a first experience carried out in Saladillo (Buenos Aires province) on December 2019 but the program in that initial format is now in standby due to COVID-19.
 Despite this situation, we recently organized a remote training trough AAOC TV streaming (Argentinean Association of Clinic Oncologists) and we are also developing a digital piece of the training.

 - Patient Survey

 Patient Survey launched in Buenos Aires City and surrounding areas, to better understand patient needs and system inefficiencies.
 Based on All.Can global Patient Survey is the first of its type in the country with a sample of 400 patients.
 The research was carried out to understand and describe the experience of cancer patients, focusing on patients’ needs to improve the process.
 Fieldwork started with recruitment in December 2019 and it is already finished.
 Interviews were face to face, due to Covid19 some of the last patients of the sample were interviewed by telephone.
 The research also included a complementary qualitative survey to delve into concepts detected in the quantitative stage from the perspective of patients and professionals.
-Data and final outputs are being processed and released promptly.
+Read here the information with the description of the main results: ENGLISH-PR_Encuesta_Pacientes_AllCanArgentina.

 Fundación Pacientes de Cáncer de Pulmón

 All.Can Argentina Secretariat